American Pocket Bullies: The Compact Companions with a Big Heart

 What are the physical characteristics of a Pocket Bully?

-American Pocket Bullies are known for their compact yet muscular build.
+American Bullies are known for their compact yet muscular build.
 Here are some key physical traits that define the breed:

-1. Size: As mentioned earlier, pocket bullies typically stand between 13 to 17 inches tall at the shoulder.
+1. Size: As mentioned earlier, This bullies typically stand between 13 to 17 inches tall at the shoulder.
 Males usually weigh between 35 to 55 pounds, while females range from 30 to 50 pounds.

 2. Body structure: Despite their small size, pocket bullies have a broad, muscular chest and strong, well-defined limbs.
 Their body is compact and low to the ground, giving them a sturdy appearance.